Discord has become extraordinarily popular as a chat app the last few years, and isn’t slowing down any time soon.

 Earning potential: $5 to $30 per user per month

-Although this is similar to having a fully paid server, allowing most of your server to be free with some locked paid channels can be a better option in some situations.
+Although this is similar to having a fully paid server, allowing most of your server to be free with some locked channels can be a better option sometimes.

-Following this idea is the best choice for someone who already has a massive server and doesn’t want to reformat it or create a new one to make money from it.
+This idea would work great for someone who already has a massive server, and doesn’t want to overall it to start making money.

 11. Grow and Sell Servers

 If you’re talented at growing communities, but aren’t interested in maintaining them, this could be a good fit.